 Says expert, Expert Patsy Catsos, MS, RD: “Gluten-free diets are very popular right now for a wide variety of conditions.
 When you eliminate gluten, you also eliminate wheat products that contain fructans, one of the FODMAPS carbohydrates.”

 For everyone else not needing to watch gluten intake – fructans and other FODMAPs, but NOT gluten are restricted on the Low FODMAP diet.
 You should aim to buy gluten-free grains (wheat-free).
+If you do not need to follow a gluten-free diet, check the Monash FODMAP app or my grocery list for which foods you can have in limited quantities (such as wheat pasta, which is low-FODMAP at a 1/2 cup).
 Researchers at Stanford University Medical Center say you “do not need to follow a 100% gluten-free diet as the focus is on FODMAPs, not gluten.”
 You can buy gluten-free grains made with low-FODMAPs: potato, quinoa, rice or corn and avoid gluten-free grains made with high FODMAPs.
 Also, gluten-free products are wheat-free and suitable for fructose malabsorption.
 Please still pay attention to possible fructose ingredients such as onion, honey, inulin and fruit.

 So, back to the crowd of Celiac Disease, Gluten Intolerance, Non-Celiac Gluten Sensitivity, Hashimoto’s Disease (me) and Type 1 Diabetes: Read this list to make sure you know which foods contain gluten.